Chart Color Schemes

 The employment landscape in Greenvale - Bulla shows performance that lags behind national averages across key labour market indicators

-Conversely, professional & technical services have lower representation at 6.5% versus the regional average of 10.1%.
-Employment opportunities locally appear limited based on Census data.
-Over the year to September 2025, employment increased by 1.1%, labour force by 2.1%, leading to a rise in unemployment by 0.9 percentage points.
-In comparison, Greater Melbourne saw employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-wide, Victoria's employment grew by 1.13% year-on-year as of 25-Nov, with an unemployment rate of 4.7%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Greenvale-Bulla's employment mix suggests local employment should increase by 6.2% over five years and 12.8% over ten years.
+Between September 2024 and September 2025, employment increased by 1.1% while labour force grew by 2.1%, resulting in a rise in unemployment by 0.9 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greenvale - Bulla's employment mix suggests local employment should increase by 6.2% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment